 Take a day trip

 As you can see, Knysna has loads of amazing things to do.
-But did you know, the Garden Route is absolutely littered with amazing places to see!
-If you’re keen to see a bit more that just the town, here are some great day trips options.
+But did you know, the Garden Route is absolutely littered with amazing places to see?
+If you’re keen to see a bit more than just the town, here are some great day trips options.

 - Monkeyland: Located just outside Plett in The Crags, Monkeyland is a sprawling multi-specie primate sanctuary.
 Here you can learn more about various species and walk among all kinds of free-roaming monkeys.
 It’s a great activity and a fun place for the whole family.
 Grab your entry ticket here.